China share plunge smacks world markets; S&P, Nasdaq in correction

 Many traders had hoped Beijing would take support measures, such as an interest rate cut, over the weekend after China's main stock markets slumped 11 percent last week.

-The Australian dollar AUD=D4 fell to more than six-year lows and many emerging market currencies also plunged [EMRG/FRX], while the frantic dash to safety pushed the euro EUR= to a seven-and-a-half month high of more than $1.17.
-[FRX/]
+The Australian dollar fell to more than six-year lows and many emerging market currencies also plunged, while the frantic dash to safety pushed the euro to a seven-and-a-half month high of more than $1.17.

-MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS fell 5.4 percent to a more than three-year low.
-Tokyo's Nikkei .N225 ended down 4.6 percent and Australian and Indonesian shares .JKSE hit two-year troughs.
+MSCI's broadest index of Asia-Pacific shares outside Japan fell 5.4 percent to a more than three-year low.
+Tokyo's Nikkei ended down 4.6 percent and Australian and Indonesian shares hit two-year troughs.

-London's FTSE 100 .FTSE, with its large number of global miners and oil firms, ended down 4.7 percent for its 10th straight decline - its worst run since 2003.
+London's FTSE 100, with its large number of global miners and oil firms, ended down 4.7 percent for its 10th straight decline - its worst run since 2003.

 (Additional reporting by Chuck Mikolajczak, Caroline Valetkevitch and Rodrigo Campos in New York; Editing by Nick Zieminski and Dan Grebler)